M0JXD/textadept-discord-rpc/README.md

 discord_rpc.init()
 ```

 Your Discord status will show information and images for the current file you are editing.
-You can set a privacy mode with `discord_rpc.presence.private = true`.
+You can set a privacy mode that limits the details with `discord_rpc.presence.private = true`.
-This is untested on macOS and I can't offer any builds for that platform, but I have made some small best guess attempts to support it but I do not own any Apple devices to build nor test on.
+This is untested on macOS and I can't offer any builds for that platform.
+It will very likely need some work before being functional there.

 ## About

-RPC is acheived via @harmonytf's fork of Discord's unmaintained RPC libary.
+RPC is achieved via @harmonytf's fork of Discord's unmaintained RPC libary.

 Whilst the now recommend way to implement RPC is to use the [Discord Social SDK](https://discord.com/developers/docs/discord-social-sdk/overview), to even download it requires stating details about your "Company Name, Team Location, Role" etc. that simply don't apply for open source hobby projects.

 Please petition Discord to provide [a better option](https://github.com/discord/discord-rpc/issues/382#issuecomment-3620635979) for open source applications to integrate with RPC.
 I am not interested in trying to make a server myself (i.e. "hard mode") the same way as other Rich Presence extensions work for VSCord, Neocord, Emacs-RPC... etc. They previously offered a pleasant, openly licensed C interfaced library for this, there's no reason they can't again.
-From what I can tell in Discord's RPC visualizer, the code in the Social SDK is reusing this library anyways!
+From what I can tell in Discord's RPC visualiser, the code in the Social SDK is reusing this library anyways!
 How long the fork will continue to work I do not know, but it fork seems to be relatively well maintained and is about as close to "official" as I can find that fits within project requirements.

-I have made a Discord Developer Team for this (and possibly future) Discord projects.
-If you would like to be added for direct access to the application_id or adjusting the assets please open an issue with the required Discord details so I can add you.
-In the spirit of of being open when asking you to share such information, my Discord username is (unsurprisingly) m0jxd.

 ## Building